usamahwm/Netflix-Analysis/README.md

 * **Save Time:** Automate the reporting that usually takes hours of manual work.
 * **God View:** See LinkedIn, Meta, and Website traffic in one single, curated window.

----
-**Looking to unify your business data?**
-I am currently offering a **2-month free trial** of this BI Pipeline service for qualifying businesses.